aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 ### **Retrieve Page Information Programming Sample**
 The following piece of code retrieves the pages information from a diagram.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Pages-RetrievePageInfo-RetrievePageInfo.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-RetrievePageInfo-RetrievePageInfo.cs" >}}
 ## **Get the Visio Page from a Diagram**
 Sometimes, developers need to get a Visio drawing's page details.
 Aspose.Diagram has features that helps them do this.